Our People

 Post Grad Counselling, Member NZAC,

 Jeremy has worked as a manager, counsellor and specialist FV practitioner for the agency over 20 years.
-When he’s not working at ChangeAbility, Jeremy has a private counselling practice and is completing an advanced training in Intensive Short Term Dynamic Psychotherapy (ISTDP).
-He also teaches mindfulness and meditation retreats throughout New Zealand and is a founding member of Waiwaste Food Rescue.
+When he’s not working at ChangeAbility, Jeremy has a private counselling practice.
+He also teaches mindfulness and meditation retreats throughout New Zealand and is a founding member and Chair of Waiwaste Food Rescue.

 Hayley Wilton